 Virginia is #6 on Forbes’ Best States for Business list because the Commonwealth offers state incentives that businesses need to prosper.
 When businesses are willing to invest in Virginia and our workers, the Commonwealth is willing to support business through targeted investments that provide immediate returns and long-term benefits for Virginia citizens.
 Below is a sample of incentives and credits available to eligible firms relocating to or expanding in Virginia.
 Visit the Virginia Economic Development Partnership or Request a Meeting with the Lynchburg Office of Economic Development & Tourism to learn more.

-The Commonwealth’s Opportunity Fund (COF), formerly known as the Governor’s Opportunity Fund (GOF) is a discretionary incentive available to the Governor to secure a business location or expansion project for Virginia.
+The Commonwealth’s Opportunity Fund (COF), formerly known as the Governor’s Opportunity Fund (GOF), is a discretionary incentive available to the Governor to secure a business location or expansion project for Virginia.
 Grants are awarded to localities on a local matching basis with the expectation that the grant will result in a favorable location decision for the Commonwealth.

 The Virginia Jobs Investment Program (VJIP) is an incentive program offering customized recruiting and training assistance to companies that are creating new jobs or experiencing technological change.
 The program is designed to reduce human resource development cost by providing direct funding to qualifying new and expanding companies.Learn more

 For agricultural and forestry businesses that add value to Virginia-grown products, the Governor’s Agriculture and Forestry Industries Development Fund (AFID) may be available to them.
 AFID grants are made at the discretion of the Governor with the expectation that grants awarded to a political subdivision will result in a new or expanded processing/value-added facility for Virginia-grown agricultural or forestal products, and with the expectation that the grant will be critical to the success of the project.
 The amount of an AFID grant and the terms under which it is given are determined by the Secretary of Agriculture and Forestry and subject to the approval of the Governor.
 Learn more

 Virginia offers a variety of tax credits that are available for use against a company’s corporate tax liability: